-Before jumping into the skeleton of each step, there are questions you should be thinking about as you transition into each step.
+Before jumping into the details of each step, there are questions you should be thinking about as you transition into each step.
 Some of these questions should be addressed in the prewriting stage to get your content to a great start.

-First, why do you want to write the content?
-This question can be rephrased to say what your ultimate goal in writing this content?
+Firstly, why do you want to write the content?
+This question can be rephrased to say what is your ultimate goal in writing this content?
 Is this content advertising a particular service?
 Is it to educate people?
 Depending on what you want to achieve with your content, your voice will be adjusted accordingly.
 For example, this piece of content is meant to educate you.
 As such, the tone which it is written will vary slightly if a service is being advertised.
 This is not to say that you cannot sneak in some promotional advertisements here and there in hopes of directing your audience in a particular direction.
 However, the primary focus is to inform and educate.

-Second, what do you want to convey?
+Secondly, what do you want to convey?
 After setting the primary goal of your written content, think about what you are trying to say.
 Figuring out what you want to say will make you think about your message.
 Your message should be clear, precise, and leaving the reader having a better understanding of what you are trying to say.
 Ensure that your reader is not confused by the end.

 There are many more questions to consider before and after you curate your content.
 You might even think of some that no one has thought of.
 It boils down to what you're writing about.
 Words are meant to convey a specific message.
 The clearer and easier the message gets across, the more likely your reader will be more engaged with your work.

 After your first draft has been written, go back and reread.
 You are guaranteed to find grammar mistakes, oddly worded sentences, or even misplaced ideas.
 Revising is important in any piece of writing to prevent such mistakes.
-As you revise, you may discover more ideas to add or ideas that fit best elsewhere.
-Revising is all to secure your thought processes.
+As you revise, you may discover more ideas to either add or that may fit best elsewhere.
+Revising is to secure your thought processes.
 You may find that a section of your writing is off topic in this particular paragraph.
 Should you delete it or move it elsewhere?
-The answer is that is to keep revising.
+The answer is to keep revising.
 Oddly worded sentences are extremely common in first drafts.
 As you revise, you'll come up with better ways to word certain thoughts.
 Lastly, consult with your peers if possible.
 Getting a second pair of eyes is never a bad idea.
 They will catch mistakes that you overlooked and point out sentences that sound odd to them.
 The chances are that if it sounds odd or something fails to make sense, thousands of other people are thinking the same thing.

 This stage can be combined with the revising stage.
 It all depends on how you work.
 Some people revise to strictly look at the flow of ideas and use the editing stage to check for grammar mistakes.
-Regardless, the editing stage involves checking for spelling mistakes, fixing punctuation mistakes, undoing unnecessary capitalization, and correcting sentence structure.
+Regardless, the editing stage involves checking for spelling mistakes, fixing punctuation mistakes, and correcting sentence structure.
 This is the stage where the second pair of eyes would be the most beneficial.
 Editing is a tedious effort that should be done with a fresh mind.
 Editing right after you finish your draft or revising won't do you much good.
 You'll find that you're missing easy mistakes if you're fatigued.
 Also, it never hurts to edit twice or three times.
 Edit as many times as you want.
 Most writers write a piece of content and leave it for a few days before checking for errors.
 That way, their mind is reenergized and have a keener eye.

-Publishing is not just clicking that wonderful button after that tedious writing process.
+Publishing is not just clicking that wonderful button after the tedious writing process.
 Depending on what you're writing about, you should tailor your content to match the appropriate format.
 Different pieces of content will have different formats that best optimizes the reader's experience.
 Before you publish, add relevant audio or visuals to enhance your writing.
 By matching stunning images or creative videos to your content, it will look extremely polished and ready for the public eye.
 No one really likes to see blocks and blocks of text.
 Adding images will keep your reader engaged, and a video can summarize what you want to say in a minute or less.